spencerJD/SequenceAnalysisWalkthrough/workflow_for_sequencing_pipeline.md

 * Using `wget`, download your files to the sequence directory on the server.
   * [Detailed walkthrough for wget](./DetailedWalkthroughs/wget.md)

+NOTE: At this point, raw read QC analysis can be performed.
+Refer to the `raw_read_QC` Jupyter Notebook in the `fullCyc` dataset for these commands.

 ## Merge Sequences Together